bd-j/prospector/README.md

 Prospector
 =====
 Conduct principled inference of stellar population properties from photometric and/or spectroscopic data.
-BSFH allows you to:
+Prospector allows you to:

 * Combine photometric and spectroscopic data rigorously using a flexible spectroscopic calibration model.